python-jsonschema/jsonschema/docs/faq.rst

 `jsonschema` supports loading schemas from the filesystem.

-The most common mistake when configuring a :class:`~jsonschema.RefResolver` to retrieve schemas from the local filesystem is to give it a base URI which points to a directory, but forget to add a trailing slash.
+The most common mistake when configuring a `jsonschema.validators.RefResolver` to retrieve schemas from the local filesystem is to give it a base URI which points to a directory, but forget to add a trailing slash.